Communities have modified monuments, moved them to museums and cemeteries

 They shouldn't be destroyed, historians say, since they can impart lessons about the past

-South Carolina removed the Confederate flag from its Statehouse grounds in 2015, after a self-described white supremacist killed nine black churchgoers in Charleston.
+South Carolina removed the Confederate flag from statehouse grounds in 2015, after a self-described white supremacist killed nine black churchgoers in Charleston.

 Since then, a movement to pull Confederate monuments and flags from government and public property has been gathering steam, the latest manifestation of America’s culture wars.
 The debate pits those who see the statues as tributes to Southern heritage and symbols of American history against others who regard them as a glorification of a sordid history of racism.